nRF24/CircuitPython_nRF24L01/docs/core_api/ble_api.rst

     :returns: A `bytearray` of the ``data`` with the whitening algorythm applied.

+    .. note:: `advertise()` and
+        :meth:`~circuitpython_nrf24l01.fake_ble.FakeBLE.available()` uses
+        this function internally to prevent improper usage.
     .. warning:: This function uses the currently set BLE channel as a base case for the whitening coefficient.

-Do not call `hop_channel()` before using this function to de-whiten received payloads (which isn't officially supported yet).
-Note that `advertise()` uses this function internally to prevent such improper usage.
+        Do not call `hop_channel()` before calling
+        :meth:`~circuitpython_nrf24l01.fake_ble.FakeBLE.available()`
+        because this function needs to know the correct BLE channel to properly de-whiten received payloads.

 len_available()
 ******************